benset99/guides/AWS/AWS-WebBasics.md

 tcp --port 80 --cidr 0.0.0.0/0
 ```

 Create a key pair used to access our EC2 instance via SSH without a password:
 `aws ec2 create-key-pair --key-name EC2-key --query 'KeyMaterial' --output
 text > EC2-key.pem`

-Run `cat E2-key.pem` to verify it was successfully created.
+* Verify the keypair was successfully created.
+`cat E2-key.pem`

+* Change the permissions
-Then, Run `sudo chmod 600 E2-key.pem` to change the permissions
+`sudo chmod 600 E2-key.pem`

 4. Create an EC2 instance
 In this guide, we are going to use the t2.micro instance type